Mizuiky/TetrisInventory/README.md

 README

-Link para o board do Projeto:
+Link to the Project Board:

 https://github.com/users/Mizuiky/projects/11/views/1

 Tags:
 - v1.0  https://github.com/Mizuiky/TetrisInventory/releases/tag/v1.0
-  - Tool para adicionar os itens porem sem poder serem editados ainda.
-  - Criacao do inventario de forma dinamica.
-  - Rotacao do item criado(sem mudar o posicionamento do item).
-  - Adicionar apenas uma unica peca ao inventario.
-  - Adicao de um botao para abrir e fechar o inventario.
-  - Adicao de prefabs pela tool de criacao de itens

-  - Há um bug aqui: ao adicionar a peça ao inventário, a lógica para incrementar a quantidade na Tag v1.0 não foi ajustada.
+  - Tool to add items, but without being able to edit them yet.
+  - Creation of the inventory dynamically.
+  - Rotation of the created item (without changing the item's position).
+  - Adding only a single piece to the inventory.
+  - Addition of a button to open and close the inventory.
+  - Addition of prefabs through the item creation tool.

+  - There is a bug here: when adding the piece to the inventory, the logic to increment the quantity in Tag v1.0 was not adjusted.

 ##

 - v1.1 https://github.com/Mizuiky/TetrisInventory/releases/tag/v1.1

 - Bug fix
-  - Increase item quantity in inventory when add one insted need to be increased in item manager.
+  - Increase item quantity in inventory when adding one instead of increasing it in the item manager.
-- Area limite do inventario criada.
-- Mais de uma peca pode ser encaixada no inventario.
-- O item do inventario pode se mover para qualquer um dos slots desde que siga os limites do inventario.
-- Os itens do inventario podem ser selecionados e somente se selecionados podem mover-se.
-- Os itens do inventario nao sao acendidos com a mesma selecao do slot do inventario quando sao selecionados.
-- Os itens do inventarioa quando selecionados mudam para a cor amarela e mudam um pouco sua posicao para dar efeito em 3D de que a peca subiu.
-- Atualizacao do json com novos campos
+  - Inventory boundary area created.
+  - More than one piece can be fitted into the inventory.
+  - The inventory item can move to any of the slots as long as it follows the inventory boundaries.
+  - Inventory items can be selected and can only move when selected.
+  - Inventory items are not highlighted with the same selection of the inventory slot when they are selected.
+  - When inventory items are selected, they change to yellow color and slightly change their position to give a 3D effect that the piece has risen.
+  - Update the JSON with new fields.

+  #### Note: When adding an item to the inventory, updating the item quantity in the JSON is missing.

+##

+ - v1.2

+ ##

 #### Obs: Ao adicionar um item no inventario, falta fazer a atualizacao da quantidade do item no json.